xmonader/info_foundation/docs/faq/ambassador_faq.md

 **Anser** Yes and No.  (-; The connection speeds can in theory be anything and the further we reach out and go to the edge the lower the available connection speed will be.
 We have not yet colelcted any real life data and once more Farmers are up and running we will start to collect and present this data.

 A good rule of thumb is that for home based (small) nodes 10Mbps and up is a good starting point and for larger installations 100Mbps and up is good.
 Obviously these numbers are available and affordable (!) in Europe, USA, and some areas in Asia but not everywhere.
-For other parts of the world we might end up with mouch lower connection speeds or even alternative networking technologies for exmaple (lora)[https://en.wikipedia.org/wiki/Long-range_Wi-Fi] or others.
+For other parts of the world we might end up with mouch lower connection speeds or even alternative networking technologies for exmaple [LoRa](https://en.wikipedia.org/wiki/Long-range_Wi-Fi) or others.

 ### What specifically does the ThreeFold blockchain manage?

 **Question:** Does the ThreeFold blockchain record all operations and data transfers?
 If so, can this get out-of-hand rapidly in terms of storage capacity, and eventually slow the process of validating each blockchain?
 If not, is it used only to manage the exchange of tokens for capacity (plus in the future to manage Digital Me), or does it manage metadata of all transactions?

 **Anser:** The ThreeFold Chain has muiltiple dedicated blockchains running in parallel.
-ThreeFold believes that the most secure and scalable way to run blockchains is not to operate general purpose blockchain technologies but create specific (hard coded)[https://en.wikipedia.org/wiki/Hard_coding] in the blockchain software.
+ThreeFold believes that the most secure and scalable way to run blockchains is not to operate general purpose blockchain technologies but create specific [hard coded](https://en.wikipedia.org/wiki/Hard_coding) in the blockchain software.
 The TF Chain has a number of blockchains today and more likely than not will have more in the future.
 The blockchains part of the TF Chain today are:

  - Financial transaction blockchain.
 This blockchain is dedicated to allow financial transations
  - DataBase blockchain(s).
 This blockchain is dedicated to store data.
 These blockchains can store many different type of data and there are more of these depemnding on the use cases.